infiniteloom/Project-2-Backend/planning/overview.md

 # Project 2 Backend Worksheet

 ## Description:
-“Archivista.” is an app that allows a user to manage their personal art collection or create a wishlist for a future collection through a modern, minimal interface.
+**“Archivista."** is an app that allows a user to manage their personal art collection or create a wishlist for a future collection through a modern, minimal interface.

-Archivista is a combination of the words Archive and Vista, referring to the ability to view one’s art archives from a bird’s eye perspective.
+**Archivista** is a combination of the words Archive and Vista, referring to the ability to view one’s art archives from a bird’s eye perspective.
+The Vista view mode is the default mode on site load.

-Archivista is primarily used by art collectors of all types but can also be used as a way to pin or save artworks to a wishlist for those who are interested in becoming a collector.
+**Archivista** is primarily used by art collectors of all types but can also be used as a way to pin or save artworks to a wishlist for those who are interested in becoming a collector.
 Users will be able to add new artworks or browse their existing collection by artist or by artworks.

-Features coming soon: sort artworks by user’s personal ratings to bring favorites up to the front.
+Features coming soon: Thumnail with text view mode with sorting functionality to organize artworks by user’s personal ratings, recent -> least recently added, alphabetical by artist, alphabetical by artworks.

 ## Inspiration:
 - Etsy.com